nritutor/my/README.md

 # We’ve Got the Homework, You’ve Got the Plans!

-At **Homework Tutor**, we understand the challenges of balancing your busy life while ensuring your kids get the support they need with their schoolwork.
+At **Task Tutor**, we understand the challenges of balancing your busy life while ensuring your kids get the support they need with their schoolwork.

 ---